 In September 2021, new legislation, (the Additional Learning Needs and Tribunal (ALNET) Act [Wales] 2018) was implemented.
 This meant that from September 2021 the term 'Additional Learning Needs' (ALN) replaced the term 'Special Educational Needs' (SEN).
 The Act creates a single statutory plan, the Individual Development Plan (IDP) to replace the existing statutory statement of special educational need and non-statutory plans for learners in schools.
-Until September 2024, the two systems (SEN and ALN Transformation) will run concurrently.
+Until September 2025, the two systems (SEN and ALN Transformation) will run concurrently.

 Whilst the definition of the new term ALN is very similar to the current definition of SEN, the age range has been extended to 0-25.
 The Act states that a person has additional learning needs if they have a learning difficulty or disability, which calls for additional learning provision (ALP).
 The definition of ALN covers learners whose learning difficulty or disability arises from a medical condition.
-Pupils who have a medical need that does not impact on their learning should be supported through a Supporting Health Care Needs Plan.
+Pupils who have a medical need that does not impact on their learning should be supported through a Health Care Plan.

 It is important to recognise that children make progress at different rates.
 Almost all children with ALN will have their needs met successfully by their local schools.
-Each school has an ALNCO (Additional Learning Needs Coordinator) and an ALN Governor who, with the Head teacher and staff, are responsible for ensuring that the additional and different needs of ALN children are identified and met.
+Each school has an ALNCO (Additional Learning Needs Coordinator) and an ALN Governor who, with the Head teacher and staff, are responsible for ensuring that the additional and different needs of children with ALN are identified and met.

 A child or young person would not have ALN if their lack of progress or difficulties can be addressed through differentiated teaching, most children and young people will require a differentiated approach in some aspect of their education at some point.
 Differentiated teaching does not, itself, constitute ALP.
-ALP refers to additional or different educational provision, which goes beyond that generally made available.
+ALP refers to additional or different targeted educational provision, which goes beyond that generally made available in the classroom.

 All schools are required by law to provide additional individual planning, resources and support for children with ALN.
-Schools in Monmouthshire can access support and advice from specialist educational services for children with sensory impairments, communication difficulties or with specific learning difficulties.
-Schools are also supported by Educational Psychologists and from health service specialists to help them meet the needs of children and young people with ALN.
+Schools in Monmouthshire can access support and advice from specialist educational services for children with sensory impairments, communication difficulties or with specific literacy difficulties.
+Schools are also supported by Educational Psychologists and the Education Support Team (EST).
+Schools can apply for specialist outreach advice and also request support from health service specialists to help them meet the needs of children and young people with ALN.